marianafartura/aluraplus-alura/README.md

 # aluraplus-project
-One Page project created for the "Alura+" product and developed during the Front-End training on the Alura website.
+One page project created for the "Alura+" product and developed during the Front-End training on the Alura website.